Eternos-Life/generic-mj-core-chat-app/CUSTOMIZATION_GUIDE.md

 ---

-### Issue 7: German Acronyms Mispronounced
+### Issue 7: Acronyms Mispronounced

-**Symptom**: Voice says "kee" instead of "K-I" for "KI"
+**Symptom**: Voice mispronounces acronyms (e.g., "AI" as one syllable)

 **Cause**: Missing periods in acronyms

-**Solution**: Ensure periods between letters in German responses:
+**Solution**: For proper pronunciation, use periods between letters:
-- ✅ "K.I." (pronounced "Kay-Ee")
+- ✅ "A.I." (pronounced "Ay-Eye")
-- ❌ "KI" (pronounced "kee")
+- ❌ "AI" (may be mispronounced)

-This is in the prompt instructions - make sure your persona maintains this rule if using German.
+This helps the text-to-speech system pronounce acronyms letter-by-letter.

 ---